 The American Psychiatric Institute recognizes ADHD as a mental disorder and lists it in the ‘bible” of psychiatric diagnosis, the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V).
 This is the manual psychiatrists and psychologists use to diagnose disorders such as schizophrenia, bipolar disorder, and more.
 It’s considered the gold standard of the profession.
 According to the DSM-V, ADHD is indeed a real disorder.

-2. ADHD Is Just Laziness
+2. ADHD Is Over-Diagnosed

 3. ADHD Is Just a Childhood Disorder

 Because ADHD is commonly diagnosed and treated in childhood, some people believe that it doesn’t exist outside of childhood.
-Another part of this misconception is the idea that people grow out of ADHD, that it’s not a real disorder in adults.
+Another part of this misconception is the idea that people grow out of ADHD; that it’s not a real disorder in adults.

 The myth that ADHD exists only in childhood does a disservice to those with adult ADHD.
 ADHD is a professionally recognized psychiatric disorder found in both children and adults.